illinois-impact/ece408_project/README.md

 * timeline data file should be your timeline.nvprof
 * event/metrics data file should be your analysis.nvprof.
 * finish

+### Installing NVVP on EWS

+This will install nvvp on the EWS machines.
+The process will be similar for any machine without an NVIDIA GPU.

+Establish an ssh session with x-forwarding

+    ssh -Y <netid>@linux.ews.illinois.edu

+Download CUDA toolkit for CentOS 7

+    wget https://developer.nvidia.com/compute/cuda/9.0/Prod/local_installers/cuda_9.0.176_384.81_linux-run -O cuda9.run

+Install nvvp (to `~/software/cuda-9.0`.
+You may choose a different location.)
+This takes a while.

+    chmod +x cuda9.run
+    ./cuda9.run --silent --toolkit --toolkitpath=$HOME/software/cuda-9.0

+Free up your EWS space (I'm not sure what the disk quotas are)

+    rm cuda9.run

+Optional: modify .bashrc to add `~/software/cuda-9.0/bin` to your path.
+Or, just run it

+    ~/software/cuda-9.0/bin/nvvp &

 ### Comparing GPU implementation to CPU implementation